 "With ours Nobile di Montepulciano we entered the top 100 in the special ranking of W"- continues Zaccheo -" for us it is a source of great pride, an important recognition for our work. "

 In the room you can breathe a palpable emotion when the tasting starts, being able to taste wines of 30 years is a unique and fascinating experience for all those who love wine or like me, they write.

-Intense and colorful, with orange tones, despite its age it has still retained lively fruit scents, with a balsamic and earthy base.
-Tannin-free in the mouth still maintains a good acidity, 30 years and not feel them
+Intense and colorful, with orange tones, despite its age it has still kept lively hints of fruit, with a balsamic and earthy base.
+Absent of tannin in the mouth still maintains a good acidity, 30 years and not feeling them

-Extraordinary harvest, a year that brought market attention to Italy.
-Heat, just water, an impenetrable Sangiovese, power and fruit intact in a wine of 22 years, botanical notes, a refined and silky-grained wine.
-In the mouth the faint tannin supports the acidity, with an important mineral trait, with an aromatic cherry and orange finish.
+Extraordinary harvest, a year that attracted the attention of the market in Italy.
+Heat, just water, an impenetrable Sangiovese, power and intact fruit in a 22-year-old wine, botanical notes, a refined wine with a silky grain.
+In the mouth the faint tannin supports acidity, with an important mineral trait, with an aromatic finish of cherry and orange.

-A harvest that for those who waited, gave a September finale that perfected the grapes and consequently the harvest.
-Sweet and silky on the nose, fine texture, another turn to the glass and a floral pot pourri arrives, a swing of raw and sweet notes.
-In the mouth, a sharper wine than the 1997, strength goes to sacrifice compared to elegance.
+A harvest that for those who waited, gave a final September that perfected the grapes and consequently the harvest.
+Sweet and silky on the nose, fine texture, another shot by the glass and a floral pot pourri arrives, a swing of raw and sweet notes.
+In the mouth a sharper wine than in 1997, strength goes to sacrifice compared to elegance.

 The harvest of the vintages, ruby with purple reflections, dark and immediate fruit, a wine tense with a beautiful spiciness, the right combination of elegance and power.
 Tasty and tasty in the mouth, with a balsamic and mentholated finish.